rixx/books.rixx.de/data/reviews/paul-maar/eine-woche-voller-samstage/index.md

 This is the first part of a very German series of books for children.
-The Sams (from "Samstag", "Saturday") appears the the very dull, very anxious office worker Herr Taschenbier after for a full week every day fulfills its literal name, making the book basically untranslatable.
+The Sams (from "Samstag", "Saturday") appears the the very dull, very anxious office worker Herr Taschenbier after for a full week every day fulfills its literal name, making the book untranslatable.
 The Sams has blue dots all over its face, and whenever you make a wish, a dot disappears and the wish comes true.

 It's a hilarious premise for kids, especially since the adult is a scared bullied slip of a man, and the Sams is